Top 5 Cash Flow Loans for Small Businesses

 How To Qualify

-To quality for a business line of credit from a bank, your business typically needs to be profitable with an established history, and you need to have a personal credit score of at least 700.
+To qualify for a business line of credit from a bank, your business typically needs to be profitable with an established history, and you need to have a personal credit score of at least 700.

-An alternative online lender, on the other hand, may require a business to have at least one year of trading behind it, and a personal credit score of around 600-630.
+An alternative online lender, on the other hand, may require a business to have at least one year of trading behind it and a personal credit score of around 600-630.

 5. Equipment Financing